-Companies across the world are adapting to new styles of working, and a remote set up is no longer uncharted territory for many companies but struggles do remain when motivating and managing remote teams.
+Companies across the world are adapting to new styles of working, and a remote set up is no longer uncharted territory for many companies.

 However with the changing times, many organizations may find themselves at the crossroads where they need to find a solution to everyday business problems while also creating effective work environments for their remote employees.

 - Provide Your Team With the Right Tools